georgeadamson/jAnimate/readme.txt

 Automatically decides whether to use -moz-transform or -webkit-transform etc.

-It is based on a background-position animations plugin that I wrote a while back and finally found a use for it when I worked on the BBC Doctor Who website: See related content section at the bottom of http://www.bbc.co.uk/doctorwho/s4/episodes
+It is based on a background-position animation plugin that I wrote a while back and finally found a use for it when I worked on the BBC Doctor Who website: See related content section at the bottom of http://www.bbc.co.uk/doctorwho/s4/episodes

-Work in progress...
  - rotate, skew, scale and translate work in FF, Opera, Chrome and Safari where supported.
  - matrix works in FF but seems to be unreliable in other browsers despite being supported.